cwtowns/collier/README.md

 ## Setup
 * Download and follow the instructions on the [release page](https://github.com/cwtowns/collier/releases/tag/v1.0.9.0).
 * Edit appsettings.json in the windows service directory and set a value for miner.t-rex.exeLocation
+* Edit appsettings.json to update your game paths and ignore paths to determine what processes stop mining activity (see example entries in the default file).
 * Create a minersettings.private.json file in the windows service directory for your command line args to the miner.
 This includes your address.
 For example:

 ```